-a.
+Responsibilities of Tenant a.
 Cost of repair for any internal damage, vandalism, corrective maintenance or damage to external doors, glass windows, security lighting and any other external facility through misuse by a member of staff, representative or guest.
 The Shire may carry out any corrective works and recoup the full cost from the Lessee or Licensee. b.
-In the case of Lessee or Licensee obtaining approval to carry out extensions, alterations and/or additions, Council will insure the improvements as part of its insurance portfolio at replacement value. a.
-The Shire will insure the Property at replacement value and perform any structural repairs, improvements and maintenance in accordance with the level stipulated in the agreement. a.
+In the case of Lessee or Licensee obtaining approval to carry out extensions, alterations and/or additions, Council will insure the improvements as part of its insurance portfolio at replacement value.
+Responsibilities of the Shire a.
+The Shire will insure the Property at replacement value and perform any structural repairs, improvements and maintenance in accordance with the level stipulated in the agreement.
+Outgoings payable by tenant a.
 All outgoings including rates, charges and taxes levied against the Property, including but not limited to water, sewerage, waste disposal, telephone, gas and electricity. b.
 Insurance premiums for the Property as recovered by the Shire.
 The Lessee will reimburse the Shire for any excess in respect of any claim. c.
 The Lessee or Licensee will be responsible to meet the full cost of the document preparation, registration and other costs associated with the execution of the agreement. d.
-The Lessee or Licensee will be responsible for contents insurance for their contents, and also hold public liability for their activities and workers compensation insurance for their employees (if applicable). a.
+The Lessee or Licensee will be responsible for contents insurance for their contents, and also hold public liability for their activities and workers compensation insurance for their employees (if applicable).
+Tenancy Fee a.
 The tenancy fee will be consistent with market valuation and be subject to rent reviews on the anniversary date.
 The costs of obtaining a Market Valuation (provided by a licensed Property Valuer appointed by the Shire) for the initial Lease or Licence rental assessment and during the term of the Lease or Licence will be paid by the Lessee. b.
-The Shire recognises that partnerships can be entered into for the benefit of the local community and acknowledges the adopted lease or licence rent will be determined on a case by case basis taking into consideration: i.
-Land contribution; ii.
-Building cost contribution; iii.
-State or Federal legislation; and
+The Shire recognises that partnerships can be entered into for the benefit of the local community and acknowledges the adopted lease or licence rent will be determined on a case by case basis taking into consideration: Land contribution; Building cost contribution; State or Federal legislation; and Level of benefit to local community.